An Emotional Trigger is Generally Misdiagnosed as Panic Attacks Rather than PTSD

 increasing blood pressure

 What can I do, you ask?

 After breathing, focus on the moment and stay in the present for 10 minutes to see if you are having is an emotional flashback or an actual panic attack.
 Learn to use visual cues, deep breathing, grounding methods, or meditation to stay mindful and in the moment.

 Moderate your fear by not attempting to predict or project what might happen next.

 Do not immediately take anti-anxiety (anti-anxiety) medication.
 Instead, develop a skill or a cue which will keep you in the moment.
 If the reactions mentioned above are a triggered flashback, then in 5 to 10 minutes, the results should dissipate.

 Then stop, reflect and determine whether you are having a flashback or a panic attack.
 If the reactions do not dissipate, then utilize your anti-panic medication for relief.

-Overall, recognition and self-determination enhances your inner power.
+Overall, recognition and self-determination enhance your inner power.
 If you face your demons head-on, then there is a good chance your triggers will disappear.